2022-23 Academic Year

 Canada Student Financial Assistance Program Changes

-Doubling of Canada Student Grants
+Canada Student Grants Enhancements

 Income Thresholds | New Grant Maximums and Cut-offs